wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 ```

 - Above command will provide the network interfaces and their respective IP Address in Instance, please use the respective IP Address to access the Application in the web,You can access the application with `http://<HOST_IP:HOST_PORT>/<APPLICATION_CONTEXT>/`.

+## Build War File Using wm-app-builder Docker Image

+The wm-app-builder Docker image is packed with required software packages and libraries to deploy WaveMaker Application in Docker containers.

+- using the wm-app-builder Docker image users can generate war file for WaveMaker Applications.
+- Find WaveMaker wm-app-builder Docker image at [wm-app-builder Docker Image in Docker Hub](https://hub.docker.com/r/wavemakerapp/wm-app-builder) .